SumiSastri/dev-blogs/docs/computer-code/part3-storing-and-accessing-data.md

 This constant updating of packages with new features takes a significant amount of time for developers but is a core part of writing and maintaining code bases.

+Version changes can be major or minor.

 ## What is code patching?

+Part of code package management for code libraries is introducing patches or small chunks of code that update a package to improve functionality.

+Patches are smaller than minor version changes or updates.
+Version 2.1.11 denotes the major version is 2, which will significantly vary from Version 1.0.0 of the package.
+The next decimal places denotes a minor updates to the package with 2.1.12, perhaps a patch update to 2.1.11.

+These are not strict rules, with each package manager providing package release notes for developers to follow and update code when they are maintaining a code base.

 #### EXTERNAL REFERENCES